Lakeland Personal Injury Attorneys

 How Much Does a Personal Injury Lawyer Cost?

-At the Fernandez Firm Accident Injury Attorneys, our attorneys work on a contingency-fee-basis.
-You pay nothing to retain our legal services, and we do not receive any attorneys’ fees or costs unless we win your case.
+At the Fernandez Firm Accident Injury Attorneys, our legal team works on a contingency-fee-basis.
+You pay nothing to retain our legal services, and we do not receive any fees or costs unless we win your case.
 Our firm motto is “We don’t get paid unless we win, and we want to win!”

-Our attorneys’ fees are a percentage of your total recovery – we do not charge for our time or legal consultations.
+Our fees are a percentage of your total recovery – we do not charge for our time or legal consultations.
 As a result, you get full access to our years of experience and superior legal resources without any additional strain on your family or personal finances.
 To find out if you have a case, please contact our Lakeland office today.

 What Can I Recover?